 4. Bureaucracy and Overhead.
 Administrative costs have been estimated to account for about 11.5 percent for private insurers, 3.8 percent for Medicare and Medicaid, and some larger number for diversion of time by providers for reimbursement and legal compliance.
 (The CED report elaborates on this idea on p.
 29, as does Uwe E. Reinhardt).
 The fee-for-service model is notoriously inefficient: reimbursement paperwork for each aspirin and syringe administered and a costly gatekeeper function for each intervention.
 Private health plans are criticized for adding overhead, especially compared with Medicare and public plans, but some of that difference is offset by the losses to fraud and abuse in public plans and by disease management services provided by insurers.
 More could be saved if insurers agreed upon common forms and protocols.

 The transition from fee-for-service to capitated payments will reduce much of this overhead.
 Creating accountability mechanisms that rely on audits at the end of the year to evaluate the appropriateness of services already rendered, not a gatekeeper function for each and every intervention, should also reduce overhead costs.
 Probably the best way to enforce guidelines on "comparative effectiveness" (for example, avoiding costly and unnecessary CT scans for a headache) is through penalties and bonuses following year-end audits, not arguments over each and every medical decision.
+Another layer of overhead are the middlemen who broker health plans to groups and individuals, adding 2 to 6 percent in the group market, and much more for individual plans.
+A public exchange should eliminate the need for brokers for individual policies.

 5. Barriers to Productivity.
 Healthcare is delivered in a legal jungle, thousands upon thousands of rules that require compliance.
 The body of unknowable law also contributes to a mindset of inertia.
 When in doubt, do it like it was done yesterday.
 Most doctors don't use email because it leaves a written record that might be used against you in a lawsuit, and might unintentionally violate requirements of privacy.
 Email communications are also not reimbursed.
 Innovation is not on anyone's top list of priorities, and, in any event, will usually be squelched by the risk managers, who basically have the job of saying no to anything new.